 To cite a 2016 NSCH indicator dataset from the DRC:

-Child and Adolescent Health Measurement Initiative, Data Resource Center for Child and Adolescent Health.
-(2018).
-2016 National Survey of Children’s Health (NSCH) [(SPSS/SAS/Stata/CSV) Indicator Data Set].
-Health Resources and Services Administration, Maternal and Child Health Bureau in collaboration with the U.S. Census Bureau.
+Child and Adolescent Health Measurement Initiative.
+[Title of the document] [Insert name and year of survey].
+Data Resource Center for Child and Adolescent Health supported by the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).
 Retrieved [mm/dd/yy] from www.childhealthdata.org.

 How do I receive assistance if I am having a hard time interpreting output from the surveys? [return to top]

 The DRC makes it easy to receive technical assistance for questions related to our website or interpreting data from the national surveys hosted here.
 Just follow the link to the Ask Us a Question page and send us an email.
 Once we receive your question, we will review it within 48 hours.
 Due to limited capacity, we prioritize questions submitted by Title V leaders, families, and family organizations.
 As our team is able, our goal is to provide quick replies to all questions and requests for information.
 The DRC staff makes every effort to respond to your email within 2 to 3 business days.

 Is it possible to access data for two subgroups of children at the same time in the Interactive Data Query? [return to top]

 The DRC Interactive Data Query features the ability to look at one subgroup at a time at the national or state level.
 You will need to request a data set to do statistical analysis for more than one subgroup at the same time.
 Keep in mind that due to sample size, the response for selected demographic variables or questions might not be reliable because of an inflated standard error value.
 Also, make sure you review the survey methodology and other technical documents and codebooks to learn more about how to analyze the NSCH data.